yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorInteractive.md

 ```

 The user can then use the 'u' commandlet to enter an utterance and cache it into the "current" utterance
 variable.
-Below is what happened after a user enter "hi" as a new uttetance using the 'u' commandlet.
+Below is what happened after a user enters "hi" as a new uttetance using the 'u' commandlet.
 ```
 Please enter a commandlet, "h" for help > u
 Please enter an utterance > hi